Man gets 20 months' jail for fraudulently obtaining more than S$27,000 in Marina Square e-vouchers

 In the State Courts' statement of facts issued on Dec 3, Deputy Public Prosecutor Ryan Lim said Aravindran committed an amalgamated cheating offence under Section 420 of the Penal Code, read with Section 124 of the Criminal Procedure Code.

-Aravindran has made full restitution of S$27,915 to Marine Centre Holdings, he noted.
+Aravindran has made full restitution of S$27,915 to Marina Centre Holdings, he noted.

 The prosecution had sought at least 22 months' jail for Aravindran, citing deterrence as the main sentencing consideration.